 xiii.
-The Project authorities shall advertise at

-least in two local newspapers widely It has been complied.

-circulated around the project, one of which

-shall be in the vernacular language of the

-locality concerned within seven days

-of the clearance letter informing that

-the project has been accorded

-environmental clearance and a copy

-of the clearance letter is available

-with the State Pollution control

-Board and may also be seen at

-the website of the ministry of Environment

-& Forests at www.envfor.nic.in

-xiv.
+The Project authorities shall advertise at least in two local newspapers widely circulated around the project, one of which shall be in the vernacular language of the locality concerned within seven days of the clearance letter informing that the project has been accorded environmental clearance and a copy of the clearance letter is available with the State Pollution control Board and may also be seen at the website of the ministry of Environment & Forests at www.envfor.nic.in It has been complied. xiv.
 A copy of the environmental clearance letter shall be marked to concern Panchayat/Zila Parishad, Municipal Corporation or Urban local body and local NGO, if any, from whom any suggestion/representation has been received while processing the proposal.
 A copy of the clearance letter shall also be displayed on company's website.
 Complied.
 XV.
 A copy of the environmental clearance letter shall be shall also be displayed on the website of the concerned State Pollution Control Board.
 The EC letter shall also be displayed at the Regional Office, District Industry Sector and Collector's Office/Tehsildar's Office for 30 days.
 Complied. xvi.
 The clearance letter shall be uploaded on the company's website.
 The compliance status of the stipulated environmental clearance conditions shall also be uploaded by the project authorities on their website and updated at least once every six months so as to bring the same in public domain.
 The monitoring data of environmental quality parameter (air, water, noise and soil) and critical pollutant. such as PM 10 , PM {2.5} , SO 2 and NOx (ambient) and critical sectoral parameters shall also be displayed at the entrance of the project premises and mine office and in corporate office and on company's website.
+Complied.

-Complied. xvii.
+xvii.
 The project proponent shall submit six monthly compliance reports on status of compliance of the stipulated environmental clearance conditions (both in hard copy and in e-mail) to the respective Regional Office of the Ministry, respective Zonal Office (s) of CPCB and the SPCB.
 Being complied. xviii.
 The Regional Office of this Ministry located at Ranchi shall monitor compliance of the stipulated conditions.
 The Project authorities shall extend full cooperation to the office(s) of the Regional Office by furnishing the requisite data/information/monitoring reports.
-Agreed .It has been complied & shall be complied.
+Agreed .It has been complied & shall be complied. xix.

-xix.
 The Environmental statement for each financial year ending 31 March in Form -V is mandated to be submitted by the project proponent to the concerned State Pollution Control Board as prescribed under the Environment (Protection) Rules, 1986, as amended subsequently, shall also be uploaded on the company's website along with the status of compliance of EC conditions and shall be sent to the respective Regional Offices of the MoEF by e-mail.
 Being complied.
 7 The proponent shall abide by all the commitments and recommendations made in the EIA/EMP report so also during their presentation to the EAC.
 Complied.
 8 The proponent is required to obtain all necessary clearances/approvals that may be required before the start of the project.
 Complied.
 9 The Ministry or any other competent authority may stipulate any further condition for environmental protection.
 Complied.
 10 Failure to comply with any of the conditions mentioned above may result in withdrawal of this clearance and attract the provisions of the Environment (Protection) Act, 1986.
 Complied.
-11 The above conditions will be enforced interalia, under the provisions of the Water (Prevention & Control of Pollution) Act, 1974, the Air (Prevention & Control of Pollution) Act, 1981, the Environment (Protection) Act, 1986 and the Public Liability Insurance Act, 1991 along with their amendments and Rules.
-The proponent shall ensure to undertake and provide for the costs incurred for taking up remedial measures in case of soil contamination, contamination of groundwater and surface water and occupational and other diseases due to the mining operations.
-Complied.

-12 The Environmental Clearance is subject to the outcome of the Writ Petition filed by M/S Bharat Coking Coal Limited (BCCL) in response to the closure orders issued by the Jharkhand State Pollution Control Board Complied. san, a colainde e e e e dos conseque which is pending in the Jharkhand High Court.
+The Environmental Clearance is subject to the outcome of the Writ Petition filed by M/S Bharat Coking Coal Limited (BCCL) in response to the closure orders issued by the Jharkhand State Pollution Control Board which is pending in the Jharkhand High Court.